MichalOpoka/ecfr/cfr/title-26-Internal-Revenue/chapter-I-Internal-Revenue-Service-Department-Treasury/subchapter-D-Miscellaneous-Excise-Taxes/part-54-Pension-Excise-Taxes/section-54.9801-2.md

 (3) *COBRA continuation provision* means section 4980B (other than paragraph (f)(1) of section 4980B insofar as it relates to pediatric vaccines), sections 601-608 of ERISA, or title XXII of the PHS Act.

 (4) *Exhaustion of COBRA continuation coverage* means that an individual's COBRA continuation coverage ceases for any reason other than either failure of the individual to pay premiums on a timely basis, or for cause (such as making a fraudulent claim or an intentional misrepresentation of a material fact in connection with the plan).
-An individual is considered to have exhausted COBRA continuation coverage if such coverage ceases -
+An individual is considered to have exhausted COBRA continuation coverage if such coverage ceases—

 (i) Due to the failure of the employer or other responsible entity to remit premiums on a timely basis;